Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Preliminaries

-\subsubsection{Separation Logic}
+\subsection{Separation Logic}

-Next, we introduce a simple separation logic \textit{SL} that is suited for biabduction-based shape analysis.
-Even though most shape analysis approaches in recent literature are based on more sophisticated separation logics, this simple fragment suffices to define our central contributions, which can be easily lifted to more powerful separation logics as well.
-The formulae of SL are based on symbolic heaps \citep{decidable}. \Cref{fig:seplogsyntax} contains the full syntax of SL, and \Cref{fig:seplogsemantics} in the appendix describes its (fairly standard) semantics.
+Next, we introduce a simple separation logic (\emph{SL}) fragment that is suited for biabduction-based shape analysis.
+Even though most shape analyses in recent literature are based on more sophisticated fragments, this simple fragment suffices to define our central contributions, which can be easily lifted to more powerful separation logic fragments as well (indeed, we use a more expressive fragment in our later presented experiments).
+The formulas of \emph{SL} are based on symbolic heaps \citep{decidable}.

-SL contains the classic points-to facts with field identifiers $x.f\mapsto \varepsilon$ as well as a singly-linked list segment \textit{ls}.
-We assume an abstraction procedure $\abs$ as described in \citep{biabd,biabd_conference}, which abstracts consecutive pointers into list segments, i.e., $\alpha(a.\texttt{next}\mapsto b * b.\texttt{next}\mapsto c) = ls(a,c)$.
-We note that symbolic heaps $\varphi$ have a clear distinction between spatial parts $\Sigma$ and pure parts $\Pi$ and are combined to disjunctive symbolic heaps $\Delta$.
+\begin{definition}[Separation Logic SL] The \textit{separation logic fragment SL} contains the standard connectives of separation logic and an inductive predicate \textit{ls} denoting a singly-linked list segment. \Cref{fig:seplogsyntax} shows the full syntax of \emph{SL}.
+Symbolic heaps $\varphi$ clearly distinguish between spatial parts $\Sigma$ and pure parts $\Pi$ and are combined to disjunctive symbolic heaps $\Delta$. \end{definition}

+Based on this, we define \textit{contracts} for functions in the programming language to be pairs of formulas from \textit{SL} where we call the parts of the pair a \emph{pre-condition} and a \emph{post-condition}, respectively, and denote them as $c.\mathit{pre}$ and $c.\mathit{post}$ for a contract $c$.
+Basic contracts for all statements in the language defined in \emph{SL} can be found in \Cref{app:ctxt}.